-Allison Dorsey, Ph.D., Professor of History at Swarthmore College, previously served on the faculty of Hamilton College and Oberlin College.
+Allison Dorsey, Ph.D., Professor of History at Swarthmore College previously served on the faculty of Hamilton College and Oberlin College.
 Dr. Dorsey also served as a Research Fellow at the Martin Luther King, Jr. Papers Project at Stanford University.
-She recently completed an NEH Summer Seminar on the Black Freedom Struggle at Harvard University.
-Dr. Dorsey is on the editorial board for Southern Spaces and a member of the Southern Historical Association.
-Her academic interests span topics including African American, African American women, U.S., South, West, and food history.
+In 2006, she completed a NEH Summer Seminar on the Black Freedom Struggle at Harvard University.
+In addition to numerous invited lectures and presentations, Dr. Dorsey has also taught the history of Reconstruction era black freedmen in two NEH Summer Seminars sponsored by the Georgia Historical Society in Savannah.
+Her academic interests span topics including African American, African American women, Civil Rights, Western, and food history.